gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-javascript/ast-types.md

 ### Translating the ES6 spread operator ... to ES5

-Spread syntax (`...`) allows an iterable such as an array expression or string to be expanded in places where
+On one side, the spread syntax (`...`) allows an iterable such as an array expression or string to be expanded in places where
 * zero or more arguments (for function calls) or
 * elements (for array literals) are expected, or
 * an object expression to be expanded in places where zero or more key-value pairs (for object literals) are expected.